 Should I Fill Out A FAFSA If I Am Not Sure That I Will Need Financial Aid?

-I Pay My Own Blls And I Think I Am Independent.
+I Pay My Own Bills And I Think I Am Independent.
 Do I Need To Provide My Parents' Information On My FAFSA?

-Step 3 of your FAFSA will determine if you can be considered as an independent student.
-For financial aid purposes, students are usually considered dependents of their parents and the parent information should be supplied.
+Step 3 of your FAFSA will determine if you can be considered an independent student.
+Most undergraduate students are considered dependents of their parents for financial aid purposes, and the parent information should be supplied.
 If there are unusual circumstances, you may apply for a Dependency Override.

-I Have Unusal Circumstances That May Affect My Ability To Pay For School (Unemployment, Disablility, etc.) What can I do?
+I Have Unusual Circumstances That May Affect My Ability To Pay For School (Unemployment, Disability, etc).
+What Can I Do?

-You may complete a Special Conditions Application.
-This application requires copies of certain documents to substantiate your application and to assist the counselor in determining your eligibility for additional aid.
-Once this application and supporting documents are submitted, the Office of Financial Aid will reevaluate your financial situation and determine whether any adjustments can be made to your income information.
-This may result in a change in your financial aid eligibility.
+You may complete a Special Condition Application, which requires copies of certain documents to substantiate your circumstance and to assist the counselor in determining your eligibility for additional aid.
+Once this application and supporting documents are submitted, the Office of Financial Aid will reveiw your information and determine whether any adjustments can be made to your financial aid eligibility.

-Why Are You Asking Me For Copies Of My IRS Tax Return Transcipts and W2'S?
+Why Are You Asking Me For Copies Of My IRS Tax Return Transcripts and W2'S?

-If a student is selected for a process called "verification", the school is required by the federal government to collect certain documents from the student and (for dependent students) their parents.
-Students who fail to submit the requested information may be ineligible to receive financial aid for that particular academic year.
+If a student is selected for a process called verification, the school is required by the Federal government to collect certain documents from the student and (for dependent students) their parents.
+Students who fail to submit the requested information may be ineligible to receive financial aid for that academic year.